 SAP found that the color orange boosted their conversion rate by over 32.5% and Performable found that the color red boosted their conversion rate by 21%.
 (Thanks to QuickSprout)

 You must consider using a button (large enough) rather than using hyperlinked text for your call to action.
 Honestly, there's no formula for CTA button color.
 Test what works you best and be consistent with your colour.

-75. Use whitespace to make your CTA Stand out
+75. Use Whitespace to Make Your CTA Stand out

 Whitespaces help you make button stand out.
 Don’t place anything around your CTA.